 LEC, Maersk-Data, Acure, IBM and State University Library of Denmark.

-2011-: Began working as an digital artist creating fractal flames art with a program that took 3 years to create.
+2011-: Began working as an digital artist creating fractal flames art with a program

 2012: Started selling his pictures and having them displayed at exhibitions